maurodoglio/telemetry-analysis-service/README.md

     pip install tox
     tox

-The `.travis.yml` file will also run [coveralls](https://coveralls.io) by default.
+The `.travis.yml` file will also run [codecov](https://codecov.io) by default.

-If you want to benefit from Travis and Coveralls, you will need to activate them both for your project.
+If you want to benefit from Travis and Codecov, you will need to activate them both for your project.

-Oh, and you might want to change the "Build Status" and "Coverage Status" links at the top of this file to point to your own travis and coveralls accounts.
+Oh, and you might want to change the "Build Status" and "Coverage Status" links at the top of this file to point to your own travis and codecov accounts.

 Development Setup
 -----------------